Which expenses may be claimed on a Tax Return?

 - The cost of replacing heating systems is allowable as are all decorating costs.

-- The replacement of integrated (kitchen) white goods qualify for tax relief as a repair of part of the fabric of the building, the replacement of free standing white goods is not treated as a repair but may be included within the Wear and Tear Allowance.
+- The replacement of integrated (kitchen) white goods qualify for tax relief as a repair of part of the fabric of the building; the replacement of free-standing white goods on a like-for-like basis is not treated as a repair but may be included within the Replacement Allowance.

 - The repair of any part of the fabric of the building is generally an allowable expense.